saeedhalabi/CheerUp/README.md

 ```

 3. Configure
-Create a .env file in the project root:
+Create a `.env` file in the project root:
 ```env
 PORT=3000
 HUGGINGFACE_API_KEY=your_huggingface_api_key_here
 ```
-Replace HUGGINGFACE_API_KEY with your Hugging Face or other AI provider key.
+Replace HUGGINGFACE_API_KEY with your AI provider key.

 4. Run
 ```bash